 A Design setting allows you to use the capacity of the shear wall as the design force for hold-down calculations, rather than the actual shear force in the wall.

-CSA O86 11.4.4.1 says that hold-downs shall be designed to resist applied force, but according to Structural Commentary 208 associated with A-4.1.8.15.(5), if there is seismic irregularity 4 - In-Plane Discontinuity - Offset from NBC Table 4.1.8.6, then 4.1.8.15.(5) calls for the use of shear wall capacity rather than applied force in the overturning force calculation and for drag strut design.
-In Shearwalls, such situations occur primarily where vertically discontinuous shear resisting segments have hold-down forces over openings on the level below, but some designers as a general practice used shear wall capacity rather than applied force.
+CSA O86 11.4.4.1 says that hold-downs shall be designed to resist applied force, however certain seismic irregularities from NBC Table 4.1.8.6 call for the use of shear wall capacity rather than applied force in the overturning force calculation and for drag strut design.

-Note that even if shear wall capacity is chosen as the method for shear line forces, in the calculation of the Jhd factor, the hold down forces Pij’ sed to calculate the Rij, forces are calculated using the applied force, not the shear wall capacity.
+Note that even if shear wall capacity is chosen as the method for shear line forces, in the calculation of the Jhd factor, the hold down forces Pij’ used to calculate the Rij, forces are calculated using the applied force , not the shear wall capacity.

 Note that the forces used to calculate hold-down deflections are always based on applied force rather than shear wall capacity, regardless of this setting.